+(98a) "psychoactive substances" means alcohol, opioids, cannabinoids, sedatives and hypnotics, cocaine, other psychostimulants, hallucinogens, and volatile solvents, with the exception of caffeine and tobacco

-- (102) 'rejected take-off distance available (RTODAH)' means the length of the final approach and take-off area declared available and suitable for helicopters operated in performance class 1 to complete a rejected take-off; - (103) 'rejected take-off distance required (RTODRH)' means the horizontal distance required from the start of the take-off to the point where the helicopter comes to a full stop following an engine failure and rejection of the take-off at the take-off decision point; - (104) 'runway visual range (RVR)' means the range over which the pilot of an aircraft on the centre line of a runway can see the runway surface markings or the lights delineating the runway or identifying its centre line; - (105) 'safe forced landing' means an unavoidable landing or ditching with a reasonable expectancy of no injuries to persons in the aircraft or on the surface; - (106) 'seaplane' means a fixed wing aircraft which is designed for taking off and landing on water and includes amphibians operated as seaplanes; - (107) 'separate runways' means runways at the same aerodrome that are separate landing surfaces.
+- (99) "public interest site (PIS)" means a site used exclusively for operations in the public interest; - (100) "ramp inspection" means the inspection of aircraft, of flight and cabin crew qualifications and of flight documentation in order to verify the compliance with the applicable requirements; - (101) "rectification interval" means a limitation on the duration of operations with inoperative equipment; - (102) "rejected take-off distance available (RTODAH)" means the length of the final approach and take-off area declared available and suitable for helicopters operated in performance class 1 to complete a rejected take-off; - (103) "rejected take-off distance required (RTODRH)" means the horizontal distance required from the start of the take-off to the point where the helicopter comes to a full stop following an engine failure and rejection of the take-off at the take-off decision point;

+(103a) "required navigation performance (RNP) specification" means a navigation specification for PBN operations which includes a requirement for on-board navigation performance monitoring and alerting;

+- (104) "runway visual range (RVR)" means the range over which the pilot of an aircraft on the centre line of a runway can see the runway surface markings or the lights delineating the runway or identifying its centre line; - (105) "safe forced landing" means an unavoidable landing or ditching with a reasonable expectancy of no injuries to persons in the aircraft or on the surface;

+(105a) "safety-sensitive personnel" means persons who might endanger aviation safety if they perform their duties and functions improperly, including flight crew and cabin crew members, aircraft maintenance personnel and air traffic controllers;

+- (106) "seaplane" means a fixed wing aircraft which is designed for taking off and landing on water and includes amphibians operated as seaplanes; - (107) "separate runways" means runways at the same aerodrome that are separate landing surfaces.
 These runways may overlay or cross in such a way that if one of the runways is blocked, it will not prevent the planned type of operations on the other runway.
-Each runway shall have a separate approach procedure based on a separate navigation aid; - (108) 'special VFR flight' means a VFR flight cleared by air traffic control to operate within a control zone in meteorological conditions below VMC; - (109) 'stabilised approach (SAp)' means an approach that is flown in a controlled and appropriate manner in terms of configuration, energy and control of the flight path from a pre-determined point or altitude/height down to a point 50 ft above the threshold or the point where the flare manoeuvre is initiated if higher; - (109a) 'sterile flight crew compartment' means any period of time when the flight crew members are not disturbed or distracted, except for matters critical to the safe operation of the aircraft or the safety of the occupants; - (110) 'take-off alternate aerodrome' means an alternate aerodrome at which an aircraft can land should this become necessary shortly after take-off and if it is not possible to use the aerodrome of departure; - (111) 'take-off decision point (TDP)' means the point used in determining take-off performance from which, an engine failure having been recognised at this point, either a rejected take-off may be made or a take-off safely continued; - (112) 'take-off distance available (TODA)' in the case of aeroplanes means the length of the take-off run available plus the length of the clearway, if provided; - (113) 'take-off distance available (TODAH)' in the case of helicopters means the length of the final approach and take-off area plus, if provided, the length of helicopter clearway declared available and suitable for helicopters to complete the take-off;
+Each runway shall have a separate approach procedure based on a separate navigation aid; - (108) "special VFR flight" means a VFR flight cleared by air traffic control to operate within a control zone in meteorological conditions below VMC; - (109) "stabilised approach (SAp)" means an approach that is flown in a controlled and appropriate manner in terms of configuration, energy and control of the flight path from a predetermined point or altitude/height down to a point 50 ft above the threshold or the point where the flare manoeuvre is initiated if higher;

+(109a) "sterile flight crew compartment" means any period of time when the flight crew members are not disturbed or distracted, except for matters critical to the safe operation of the aircraft or the safety of the occupants;